Visit the museum’s website for programs: ushmm.org/online-calendar

 Next Generations is a nonprofit organization founded in 2004 by children of Holocaust Survivors, educators and others who care about social injustice with the vision of empowering future generations to be the messenger for all Survivors and keep their authentic voices alive.

-NEXT GENERATIONS is excited to present their fall showcase of events – all on the digital Zoom platform.
+NEXT GENERATIONS is excited to present their showcase of events – all on the digital Zoom platform.

 All programs are being offered at no cost to you.
 However, you must register individually for each program.
 Space is limited, so please RSVP soon.

-for a current schedule of events.
+Visit Holocaust Learning Experience for a current schedule of events.

 https://ncholocaustcouncilworkshops.org/